Global Stabilization for Causally Consistent Partial Replication: Optimization for Better Visibility

 \section{Optimization for Better Visibility}

-We say a client migrates from server $i$ to server $j$, if the client issues some operation to server $i$ first, and then to server $j$.
-Previously in Section \ref{sec:algo} and \ref{sec:compute_gst}, we allow each client to communicate with any servers in $S_c$ freely, even when the client migrates across different servers.

-In reality, the frequency of such migration may be low, i.e. a client is likely to communicate with a single main server for a long period before changing to another one, or only communicate with another server when the main server is not responding.
-If such migration across different servers occurs infrequently, it is possible to introduce extra latencies during the migration, in order to achieve better remote update visibility when clients issue GET operations.
+Previously in Section \ref{sec:algo} and \ref{sec:compute_gst}, we allow each client to migrate among the servers in $S_c$ without extra delays.
+In reality, the frequency of such migration may be low, i.e. a client is likely to communicate with a single server for a long period before changing to another one.
+If such migration among different servers occurs infrequently, it is reasonable to introduce extra delays during the migration, in exchange for better remote update visibility latency when clients issue GET operations.
 In fact, some system designs already observed such trade-off, such as Saturn \cite{bravo2017saturn}.
-However, Saturn's solution requires to maintain an extra shared tree topology among all the servers, and is different from our global stabilization approach.
-In Section \ref{sec:basic_migrate} below, we demonstrate how to design the algorithm to achieve better data visibility as the discussion above.
-Then in Section \ref{sec:general_migrate}, we generalize the above idea from individual server to a group of servers.
+However, Saturn's solution requires to maintain an extra shared tree topology among all the servers, and is quite different from our global stabilization approach.
+In Section \ref{sec:basic_migrate} below, we demonstrate how to design the algorithm to achieve better remote update visibility latency as the discussion above.
+Then in Section \ref{sec:general_migrate}, we generalize the above idea from a single server to a group of servers.